Duc308/nets-ucsd-python-workshop-2022-2023/README.md

 **Python Folder to Check**: *Day-1-Getting Started and Data Processing in Python*

 In the second session, we invite current students who are doing computational research at UCSD to showcase how they use Python in their day-to-day research life and give instructive Python examples.
-The main points of the second session are: **1.
-Working with APIs to acquire data from public databases, 2.
-Creating supervised machine learning models, 3.
-Productizing your Python program by turning it into a website application...using Python**
+The main points of the second session are:
 <ol>
   <li>Working with APIs to acquire data from public databases</li>
   <li>Creating supervised machine learning models</li>